 How do I subscribe?

 You'll need a Nintendo Account to subscribe.
-Chances are, you've already got one, but just in case you don't, here's how to sign up for one:
+Chances are, you've already got one, but just in case you don't, here's how to sign up for a Nintendo Account.

 Just in case you're faced with the decision to pay for Nintendo Switch Online or go without, here's what you still get to do on your Switch, even without the subscription:

-- Access to the Nintendo Switch eShop - You know, so you can buy all of the great Nintendo Switch games.
+- Access to the Nintendo Switch eShop - You know, so you can buy all of the best Nintendo Switch games.

 - Register and manage friends - You don't get to talk to them or anything, but you'll know when they're on and what they're playing (if they've got that info turned on).